 Statement of Diano Circo, North Woods Policy Advocate

-We are encouraged that Plum Creek has requested a delay so they can revise the massive development it proposed for the Moosehead Lake region.
+We are encouraged that Plum Creek has requested a delay so the company can revise the massive development it proposed for the Moosehead Lake region.
 As proposed, the development would destroy the traditional, quiet, undeveloped character of the area.

 We are grateful to the thousands of Maine people who have spoken out passionately about their love for the beautiful Moosehead Lake area and shared their concerns about the harm Plum Creek’s proposal would bring.

 Maine people have spoken: Plum Creek’s proposal calls for too much development and in the wrong places.
 NRCM urges Plum Creek to really go back to the drawing board this time and return with a plan that sincerely reflects these concerns.

 The company claimed to make changes before, but their revisions included exactly the same number of house lots – 975 – and development scattered in 58 subdivisions around seven lakes and ponds across the Moosehead region.

 We urge Plum Creek to focus its development within two miles of Greenville and/or Rockwood and at the ski area at Moose Mountain and to permanently protect the areas most treasured areas for nature-based tourism including: